fransilvion/REvolution/README.md

 ![Alt Text](https://i.imgur.com/qVyIWmK.gif)

-The goal of this project is to apply genetic algorithm to "design" a CA that is capable of performing a predefined task.
+The goal of this project is to apply the genetic algorithm to "design" a CA that is capable of performing a predefined task.

+Concretely, the task for each CA would be to move to the end of the specified "road" (see picture above).
+We will initialize 10,000 random GoL states, run all of them till convergence and select a certain number of best CAs.

+The fitness function for the selection process will be discussed, but the easiest one to try would be the distance traveled in **x** and **y** coordinates:

 **Fitness function:** x/t + y/t

+Another challenge we will face is the crossover operation.
+We need to come up with a better way to "mix" the best performing CAs to produce a better offspring.
+The crossover and mutation steps will finish each iteration of our genetic algorithm.

+New CAs will start the whole path all over again.
+Hopefully, and the end we will have CAs that "evolved" to complete the task

 ## Required software